Ekhodair/Wrangling-Twitter-API/README.md

 # Wrangling-Twitter-API

 **In this project, I gather, assess, wrangle, and clean a dataset assembled from the Twitter channel "We rate dogs".
 I use Twitter API to query the text of the tweets and gather missing columns from the base dataset, and request a dataset with the associated predicted images.
-I use Python tools to assess any problems with the data.
-The result is a tidy and useful dataset of good quality data.**
+I use Python along with (Pandas, NumPy, Matplotlib, Seaborn datetime, requests, tweepy, json, wordcloud, PIL) tools to assess, clean, analyze, and visualize the dataset.**
 ## Project Tasks:
 Tasks in this project are as follows: